97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Late 19th and early 20th century.
 The style fused African rhythmic traditions, European harmony, and brass-band instrumentation that became widely available after the US Civil War.

-44. Which composer was already deaf when he completed his Ninth Symphony?
+44. Which composer was already deaf when he completed his Ninth in D minor?
 (Easy)

 Answer: Ludwig van Beethoven.